damonallison/notes/data-science/spark/spark.md

 * Spark streaming receives live data streamed in from Kafka, TCP, HDFS, or another data source.
 * Data is processed into batches (RDDs).
-* Batches are processed in Spark and sent to
+* Batches are processed in Spark, gathered on the driver, and written to an output data source.

 ---